Vicken-Ghoubiguian/CalendarConverterAPIForDateAndTime/README.md

 cd WorldSwissKnifeAPI
 ```

+Thirdly,

-Thirdly and lastly, you must launch the `main.py` file using the following command :
+Fourthly and lastly, you must launch the `main.py` file using the following command :

 ```bash
 python3 main.py